Last revised March 15, 2012

 Section 1.
 Authority.

-a.
-The committees shall be the working bodies of the Regular Faculty and the Senate.
+• Committees shall be the working bodies of the General Faculty and the Faculty Senate.

-b.
-Each committee shall have a clearly stated charge, explore issues related to that charge, and make recommendations to the Senate.
+• Each committee shall have a clearly stated charge, explore issues related to that charge, and make recommendations to the Faculty Senate.
 These recommendations may include alternate courses of action and minority reports.

-c.
-The Senate shall have the power to reconstitute any committee and to dissolve any committee, except those defined in the Charter.
+• The Faculty Senate shall have the power to reconstitute any committee and to dissolve or suspend any committee, except those defined in the Charter.

-a.
-Report its activities at each regular meeting of the Senate, including a statement of work accomplished, in progress, and planned and recommendations, if any, for Senate action.
-A written copy of the report shall be placed in the permanent files of the Senate.
+• Report its activities as needed at the regular meeting of the Faculty Senate, including a statement of work accomplished, in progress, and planned and recommendations, if any, for Faculty Senate action.
+A written copy of the report shall be placed in the permanent files of the Faculty Senate.

-c.
-Perform such other duties and functions as may be defined in this document or by the Senate.
+• Perform such other duties and functions as may be defined in this document or by the Faculty Senate.

 Section 3.
 Meetings.

-All Committees shall meet at least once annually and more often as may be necessary to accomplish their charge.
+All Committees shall meet at least one time in a calendar year and more often as may be necessary to accomplish their charge.

-a.
-The Executive Committee of the Senate shall designate one member of each committee to call the first committee meeting, in order to elect the chair of the committee.
+• The Executive Committee of the Faculty Senate shall designate one member of each committee to call the first committee meeting in order to elect the Chair of the committee.

-b.
-The first meeting of the committee shall be called prior to August 30th of each academic year.
+• The first meeting of the committee shall be called prior to August 31 of each academic year.

-c.
-The Chair of each committee, with the approval of the Senate, may appoint sub-committees.
+• The Chair of each committee, with the approval of the Faculty Senate, may appoint sub-committees.

 B. Committee Membership